Allow or deny custom clients in Office 365 sign-on policy

 request.userAgent.contains("WinWord") Filters a request for a user agent containing WinWord.

-request.userAgent.toLowerCase().contains("winword") Converts a request to lowercase and then filters for user agent containing winword.
+request.userAgent.toLowerCase().contains("winword") Converts a request to lowercase and then filters for the user agent containing winword.

 request.userAgent.toUpperCase().contains("WINWORD") Converts a request to uppercase and then filters for user agent containing WINWORD.